AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/launch/security-best-practices.md

 ## Ensure security of extensions and custom code

-When you extend Adobe Commerce by adding third-party extensions available from the Adobe Commerce marketplace, or add custom code developed in house or in collaboration with an Adobe partner or system integrator (SI), ensure the security of these customizations by applying the following best practices:
+When you extend Adobe Commerce by adding third-party extensions from the Adobe Commerce marketplace, or add custom code, ensure the security of these customizations by applying the following best practices:

 - **Choose a partner or solution integrator (SI) well-versed in security**

-  Select organizations with a solid track record of dealing with security issues, demonstrated adherence to secure development practices, and a history of delivering secure custom code.
+  Ensure secure integrations and secure delivery of custom code by selecting organizations that follow secure development practices and have a solid track record of preventing and addressing security issues.

-- **Use secure extensions**—Consult your solution integrator or developer to identify the most appropriate and secure extensions for Commerce deployments following [Adobe Extensions best practices](https://experienceleague.adobe.com/docs/commerce-operations/implementation-playbook/best-practices/planning/extensions.html).
+- **Use secure extensions**—Identify the most appropriate and secure extensions for Commerce deployments by consulting with your solution integration or developer and following [Adobe Extensions best practices](https://experienceleague.adobe.com/docs/commerce-operations/implementation-playbook/best-practices/planning/extensions.html).

   - Only source extensions from the Adobe Commerce Marketplace or through the solution integrator.
 If the extension is sourced through an integrator, ensure that ownership of the extension license is transferrable, in case the integrator changes.

-  - Limit the number of extensions and vendor to reduce risk exposure.
+  - Reduce risk exposure by limiting the number of extensions and vendors.

   - If possible, review extension code for security before integrating with the Commerce application.